aparo/pyes/docs/guide/reference/java-api/index.rst

 This section describes the Java API elasticsearch provides.
 All of elasticsearch APIs are executed using a :ref:`Client <es-guide-reference-java-api-client>`,  and are completely asynchronous in nature (either accepts a listener, or return a future).

-Note, all the :ref:`APIs <es-guide-reference-api-index>`  are exposed through the Java API (actually, the Java API is used internally to execute them).
+Note, all the :ref:`APIs <es-guide-reference-java-api>`  are exposed through the Java API (actually, the Java API is used internally to execute them).

 Maven Repository